mwasikz/dingi/README.md

 ### :orange_circle: Features
 - Authentication with Google OAUTH.
-- Homepage Containing recently uploaded pins by users.
+- Homepage containing recently uploaded pins by users.
 - Fully mobile responsive.
 - Search any pin by category or search terms.
 - Upload an 'Pin', which is an image together with: